The Great Control Room Debate: Software vs. Hardware. Which Architecture Wins?

 Isolated:

-Operates on separate networks with limited integration into corporate IT systems.
+operates on separate or segmented networks with limited integration into corporate IT systems.

 Integrated:

-Runs within enterprise IT environments using standard protocols and security policies.
+runs within an enterprise IT environment using standard protocols, APIs, and security policies.

 8. Reliability